yt-project/yt/doc/source/installing.rst

 You already have the mercurial repository, so you simply need to switch which version you're using.
-Navigate to the root of the yt mercurial repository, update to the desired version, and rebuild the source (some of the c code requires a compilation step for big changes like this):
+Navigate to the root of the yt mercurial repository, update to the desired version, and rebuild the source (some of the C code requires a compilation step for big changes like this):

 .. code-block:: bash